Kristopher-Ray/docparsley-landing-brentpella/content/promotions/brent-pella-4.md

 ---
 visible: true
 draft: false
-title: Brent Pella
+title: Josh Phelps
-attribution: Brent Pella
+attribution: Healthy Team
-metaTitle: Join Brent Pella, Experience Your Best Nights Sleeps
+metaTitle: Join Josh Phelps, Experience Your Best Nights Sleeps
-description: No Jokes, Just Brent’s Experience with Doc Parsley’s Sleep Remedy
+description: Josh’s Experience with Doc Parsley’s Sleep Remedy
-banner_title: <i>Join Brent Pella,</i> Experience Your <b>Best Nights Sleep</b>
+banner_title: <i>Join Josh Phelps,</i> Experience Your <b>Best Nights Sleep</b>
-banner_tagline: No Jokes, Just Brent’s Experience with <a href="#sleep-store" class="text-decoration-underline">Doc Parsley’s Sleep Remedy</a>
+banner_tagline: Josh’s Experience with <a href="#sleep-store"
+  class="text-decoration-underline">Doc Parsley’s Sleep Remedy</a>
 banner_text: <b>“I used to wake up and get angry right away.</b> Then I realized that I was waking up tired, from poor sleep.
 So I ask you this - have you ever